ComputeStacks/terraform-cs-digitalocean/README.md

 ## Before Running Ansible

+During the initial boot process of your new droplets, ansible will be installed.
+This can take a few minutes to complete.

-After this completes, please login and ensure `yum` has finished executing prior to running the ansible package.
+Please ensure that this process has completed _before_ running the ansible package.
+You can verify that this is completed by:

-You can confirm this by running `tail -f /var/log/yum.log` and waiting to see `Installed: ansible`.
+1) On CentOS, watch the installation process with `tail -f /var/log/yum.log`

+2) On Debian, watch the installation process with: `tail -f /var/log/syslog`

+For either distribution, you're waiting to see Ansible finish installing.
+This will be the last step.

+You can also confirm the process has completed by ensuring `which ansible` is successful.

 ## Find Digital Ocean Resources